Everyone wants to know what’s really causing autism.

 and National Toxicology Program

-Though I fret that Lyn Redwood’s assertion that the government is going to continue to willfully ignore the iatrogenic causes of autism, I wrote to Linda Birnbaum at 6:00 a.m. this morning.
+Though I fret that Lyn Redwood’s assertion that the government is going to continue to willfully ignore the iatrogenic causes of autism is correct, I wrote to Linda Birnbaum at 6:00 a.m. this morning.

 Here’s my letter: